Layers (digital image editing)

-and then available in Adobe Photoshop 3.0, in 1994, which lead to wide-spread adoption.
+and then available in Adobe Photoshop 3.0, in 1994, which led to widespread adoption.
 In vector image editors that support animation, layers are used to further enable manipulation along a common timeline for the animation; in SVG images, the equivalent to layers are "groups".

 Layer types

 There are different kinds of layers, and not all of them exist in all programs.
 They represent a part of a picture, either as pixels or as modification instructions.
 They are stacked on top of each other, and depending on the order, determine the appearance of the final picture.

 In graphics software, layers are the different levels at which one can place an object or image file.
 In the program, layers can be stacked, merged, or defined when creating a digital image.
 Layers can be partially obscured allowing portions of images within a layer to be hidden or shown in a translucent manner within another image.
 Layers can also be used to combine two or more images into a single digital image.
 For the purpose of editing, working with layers allows for applying changes to just one specific layer.